 3. Lower Cost

-This is not in the case when you buy shares.
+This is not the case when you buy shares.
 Plus, you do not have to maintain a Demat account when you invest through mutual funds.

 Conclusion

-We hope you now have some clarity on mutual funds vs stock, and which is a better investment option.
-If you want to benefit from the inflation-beating returns generated by equities without many of the drawbacks of direct equity investing, but are constrained by time and expertise then, the best way to earn those returns is by investing through mutual funds.
+We hope you now have some clarity on mutual funds vs. stock and which is a better investment option.
+If you want to benefit from the inflation-beating returns generated by equities without many of the drawbacks of direct equity investing but are constrained by time and expertise, then the best way to earn those returns is by investing through mutual funds.

 Frequently Aksed Questions